 Account Suspended (Code: 16)¶

-The most likely reason for receiving this response code is that your app has not been switched into production but has been installed on more than 25 test devices, in which case simply switch your app into production mode.
+The most likely reason for receiving this response code is that the build feature for the app is in trial and is therefore limited to use on 25 test devices only, but the app has been installed on more than 25 test devices.
+In this case, simply add build to your subscription.

-Kumulos is free to use on up to 25 test devices for 30 days while your app is in development.
-After this, you must switch your app into production mode to remove these device and time-based limits (and also allow you to create a staging environment for your app).
+Kumulos features are free to use on up to 25 test devices for up to 30 days while your app is in development.
+After this, you must either switch features off or add features to your subscription to remove these device and time-based limits (and also allow you to create a staging environment for your app).

 This should be done prior to store submission (so that your app is not rejected due to exceeding device or time-based usage limits during the approval process).